mdulin2/SC3/README.md

 	- **auth**
 		- Redirect execution of the binary to a new function
 	- Shellcode/ROP
-- Fun heap corruption (2)
-- Shellcode writing (3)
 - **Exploit mitigations (manually verify)**
 	- NX
 	- ASLR
 	- Stack Canaries
 - **HelloWorldArg**
 	- Format string vuln
-- Memory corruption via driving game with ASCII graphics  (9)

 ### Linux
 - **signals**:
 	- Sending a signal to continue a flag
 - Basic Linux Commands (introduction to Linux)
 	- ssh
 	- process names
-	- 2 others?
+	- Moving directories
-- Writing assembly to open a file (4)
-- File descriptor bug
-- Bad usage of crypto (hashes when random should be used?)
 - **amazon**
 	- OTP bypass by flooding OTP values
 - **error_to_code**
 	- Error message into code exec
 - **auth_handler**
-  - Try catch block with an initally set value
+  - Try catch block with an initally set value.
   - Convert input to an integer, then use this as a case statement to determine auth level
   - With the originally set value of the int (0), this could act as a bad default handling
 - Relative file path issues (symbolic links)(6)